BeekeepingRunner/micro-experiment-2/deployment/README.md

    1. Build the container image with new tag
    2. Push the image to the registry: `docker image push <img-name:img-tag>`
    3. Update image tag in specific deployment .yaml file.
-2. Run `kubectl apply -f postgres-deployment.yaml`
+3. Run `kubectl apply -f postgres-deployment.yaml`
-3. Run `kubectl apply -f micro-products-deployment.yaml`
+4. Run `kubectl apply -f micro-products-deployment.yaml`
+5. Get minikube cluster IP by running `minikube ip`
+6. Application should be accessible at `<minikube-ip>:31111` (product service)

+If you can't send requests to the app, try to forward ports:
+- for product service run `kubectl port-forward svc/micro-products-service 31111:8080`.
+Then request the service at `localhost:31111`